-The Community Engagement in Eye Health Assessment Tool (CE.EH.AT) is an evidence-based assessment tool to assess community opportunity, capacity and motivation to engage with eye health and care, and identify areas for eye health service quality improvement.
+The Community Engagement in Eye Health Assessment Tool (CEEHAT) is an evidence-based assessment tool.
+It is designed to assess community opportunity, capacity and motivation to engage with eye healthcare, and identify areas for eye health service quality improvement.

 Why did we develop it?

-CE.HA.AT was developed to address the lack of a valid and reliable tool to assess community ‘Knowledge, Attitudes and Practices’ (KAP).
+CEHAAT was developed to address the lack of a valid and reliable tool in the eye health sector to assess community ‘Knowledge, Attitudes and Practices’ (KAP).
 KAP studies have been undertaken for various purposes to understand community attitudes towards social and economic services in a given area.
 There are however a number of known issues with the way KAP studies have been undertaken in the past.
 Often the methodology used has not been very rigorous, the tools used do not follow a consistent template, and there is a risk that poor quality design may result in poor quality data.

 How reliable and valid is it?

 The CEHAAT is evidence and theory driven.
 We started by developing a conceptual framework that seeks to articulate what community engagement in eye health requires from a behaviour change and a behavioural determinant point of view.
 We based this on a rigorous review of published literature on community engagement, behaviour change and health promotion.

 We have tested the tool in a few settings now, and have used the data from a pilot in Myanmar to assess the psychometrics of the tool.
 We then worked with experts from the Centre for Eye Research Australia at the University of Melbourne to understand item discrimination and difficulty, fitness, validity, targeting, precision, dimensionality… and have made some adjustments in response to these results.

 How does it work?

 The core module of the CEEHAT is a multi-dimensional tool that assesses community engagement using 18 questions across 4 key domains: